 Ideally, you should use a professional headshot taken by a professional photographer.
 When that isn’t an option, we’ve got a few tips for making your photo the best it can be:

 - Be sure you are the only one in the photo.

 - Choose a photo without sunglasses, a hat, anything that obstructs your face.

 Depending on how you’ve met your connections or how long you’ve known them, it can be hard to remember the name of each and every connection you’ve made.
 But with a nice profile picture to help, it’s a lot easier to put the names with the faces.
-Don’t lose potential followers because you didn’t feel like uploading a photo.
+Don’t risk losing followers on social media because you didn’t feel like uploading a photo.

 How Instagram Users Unfollow

 It used to be all or nothing on Instagram.
 Now users have the same options as they do on the other social media platforms.
 They can unfollow, but also block and report your account.